-In the latest in ECA’s interview series with founder and CEOs of innovative ecommerce brands, we speak to Aron Gelbard, CEO of Bloom & Wild.
+In the latest in ECA’s interview series with founders and CEOs of innovative ecommerce brands, we speak to Aron Gelbard, CEO of Bloom & Wild.

 Tell us a little about Bloom & Wild?